 Development during puberty

 On average, girls during puberty grow up to 17-19 years old, and boys - up to 19-22 years old.
-At the same time, the growth of girls increases most intensively at the age of 10-12, while the growth of boys falls on a later period - from 13 to 16 years.
-Growth spurts in adolescents are explained by hormonal surges.
-At the same time, adolescents react very painfully to their physical parameters - boys of small stature or girls with early rounded forms begin to become very complex.
-It is important to prepare the child psychologically for the changes that will occur with his body in a timely manner, and to explain their nature.
-At the same time, it is absolutely impossible to allow adolescents to follow diets that, in their opinion, will bring them closer to some desired parameters.
-If the underweight or excess weight is observed in a teenager for unknown reasons, it is necessary to analyze his lifestyle, nutrition system and undergo a full medical examination to identify any pathologies.
+At the same time, the growth of girls increases most rapidly at the age of 10-12, while the growth of boys occurs in a later period - from 13 to 16 years.
+Growth spurts in teenagers are explained by hormonal surges.
+At the same time, teenagers react very painfully to their physical parameters - small boys or girls with early rounded shapes begin to develop severe complexes.
+It is important to prepare the child psychologically in a timely manner for the changes that will occur in his body and explain their nature.
+At the same time, it is strictly forbidden to allow teenagers to follow diets that, in their opinion, will bring them closer to some desired parameters.
+If a teenager is underweight or overweight for unknown reasons, it is necessary to analyze his lifestyle, nutrition system and undergo a full medical examination to identify any pathologies.

-The formula for the child's future height assumes that the height base will first be calculated by adding the height of mom and dad in centimeters and dividing the resulting value by 2.
-For example, the mother's height is 170 centimeters, the father's height is 180 centimeters, so the child's height base will be (170 + 180 )/2= 175 centimeters.
-Gender adjustment assumes that the height of the girl in adulthood will be 5 centimeters below the base height, that is, in our example, it will be 170 centimeters, and the boy’s height will exceed the base by 5 centimeters, that is, in the example it will be 180 centimeters .
+The formula for the future growth of a child assumes that the height base will first be calculated by adding the height of mom and dad in centimeters and dividing the resulting value by 2.
+For example, the mother’s height is 170 centimeters, the father’s height is 180 centimeters, so the child’s height base will be (170 + 180 )/2= 175 centimeters.
+Gender adjustment assumes that a girl’s height in adulthood will be 5 centimeters below the base height, that is, in our example, it will be 170 centimeters, and a boy’s height will exceed the base height by 5 centimeters, that is, in the example, 180 centimeters .

-Correctly determine the weight and height of the baby
+We correctly determine the weight and height of the baby

-Factors affecting deviations
+Factors influencing deviations

 What to consider when comparing with standards

-• The gender of the baby.
+• Gender of the baby.

 • Height and weight at birth.